 We are planning a stay in central Sydney.
 Can anyone recommend a comfortable hotel for around AU $120 per night for a double with ensuite?

-Try Vibe Hotel (Milsons Point is right over the harbour bridge) about 5 years ago
+Try Vibe Hotel (Milsons Point is right over the harbour bridge) over 5 years ago

 I have a 8 hour lay over in Denver is that enough time to go downtown and what's do do there thanks ken